kublaj/wpx/readme.txt

 == Screenshots ==

-1. The core WPX post types that allow you to create custom post types, custom taxonomies, and options pages use the regular edit screens you're already accustomed to.
-2. Create custom meta boxes in the Dashboard.
+1. The WPX settings page.
+2. Edit screen for a custom post type.
+3. Edit screen for a meta field.

 == Changelog ==